Babe, you've hardly touched your Synesthesia Visualizer

 The App

 This Valentine’s Day, I built Synesthesia Visualizer so I could finally see what she sees.
-You type a word or phrase, and the app renders the color gradient that her brain generates — each letter contributing its mapped color to a smooth blend across the text.
+You type a word or phrase, and the app renders the color gradient that her brain generates.

 The core of it is simple: look up each character’s color from the profile, then render a gradient.